-The procedure readtable-eval-allowed? returns the content of the 'eval-allowed?' field of readtable.
-The reader recognizes the #.expression notation for read-time evaluation if and only if the content of the 'eval-allowed?' field is not #f.

-The procedure readtable-eval-allowed?-set returns a copy of readtable where only the 'eval-allowed?' field has been changed to new-value.
+The procedure readtable-write-cdr-read-macros?-set returns a copy of readtable where only the 'write-cdr-read-macros?' field has been changed to new-value.
+The procedure readtable-write-extended-read-macros?-set returns a copy of readtable where only the 'write-extended-read-macros?' field has been changed to new-value.